holli/auto_strip_attributes/README.md

 # AutoStripAttributes

 AutoStripAttributes helps to remove unnecessary whitespaces from ActiveRecord or ActiveModel attributes.
-It's good for removing accidental spaces from user inputs.
+It's good for removing accidental spaces from user inputs (e.g. when user copy/pastes some value and it has extra spaces at the end).

 It works by adding a before_validation hook to the record.
+No other methods are added.
+Gem is kept as simple as possible.

-It has option to set empty strings to nil or to remove extra spaces inside the string.
+Gem has option to set empty strings to nil or to remove extra spaces inside the string.

 ## Howto / examples